rfortherestofus/pagedreport/README.md

 The full docs are available [here](https://pagedreport.rfortherestofus.com).

+## Examples

+Some examples on real reports made with the package are available :

++ A [report](https://github.com/Alegarisa/juntos/blob/main/report_windmill.pdf) for the Juntos Project made by Alexandra Garcia Isaza

 ## Code of Conduct

 Please note that the pagedreport project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.